pzhong1/SVG-Logo-Maker/README.md

+## The URL of the GitHub repository

+## A walkthrough video that demonstrates the functionality of the application and passing tests.

 ## TASK
 build a Node.js command-line application that takes in user input to generate a logo
 this project requires Jest for testing and inquirer package install